-At the Westlake Center in downtown Seattle I stepped off the Light Rail train from Seattle’s Sea-Tac Airport after a comfortable 30-minute ride (only $3 per adult, $1 for seniors).
+At the Westlake Center in downtown Seattle, I stepped off the Light Rail train from Seattle’s Sea-Tac Airport.
+Since it was a comfortable 38-minute ride, and I was somewhat amazed it was only $3 per adult, $1 for seniors.

-The comfortable Mayflower, one of the city’s most historical hotels, was located right in the heart of Seattle’s downtown, a good location for seeing the sights of Seattle.
-I soon found it provided another benefit, as well: it was also adjacent to the Monorail, a vestige of the 1962 World’s Fair, that would whisk me off to the Seattle Center on a 90-second ride.
+Moreover, the comfortable Mayflower, one of the city’s most historic hotels, was located right in the heart of Seattle’s downtown.
+While it was a good location for seeing the sights of Seattle, I found it provided another benefit, as well.
+It was also adjacent to the Monorail, a relic of the 1962 World’s Fair, that would whisk me off to the Seattle Center on a 90-second ride.

-I had been in the city for all of about two hours and already I was feeling pampered.
+I had been in the city for only about two hours, and already I was feeling pampered.

 The Seattle Center

-It is home to the Seattle’s Space Needle, perhaps the most famous vestige of the World’s Fair, as well as the Chihuly Garden and Glass, Pacific Science Center, EMP Museum, Seattle Opera, Pacific Northwest Ballet, Seattle Repertory Theatre, Intiman Theatre, Seattle Children’s Theatre, Children’s Museum, all hinting at the richness of the city’s vast cultural tapestry and the many things to do in Seattle.
+In addition, many of those sites – the Chihuly Garden and Glass, Pacific Science Center, Museum of Pop Culture, Seattle Opera, Pacific Northwest Ballet, Seattle Repertory Theatre, the Intiman Theatre, Seattle Children’s Theatre, Children’s Museum – hint at the richness of the city’s vast cultural tapestry and the many things to do in Seattle.

 One of the Top Places to Visit in the City: Chihuly Garden and Glass

-I had seen Chihuly’s works in several other places around the world but being here was to walk on hallowed ground.
+The “garden” is the unique and colorful creation of the internationally acclaimed glass sculptor Dale Chihuly.
+I had seen Chihuly’s works in other places worldwide but being here was to walk on hallowed ground.

-It’s a spectacular place both inside and out – many of his masterpieces sprout among the flowers in the gardens outside – and the magnificent pieces leave the crowds oohing and aahing.
-Chihuly alone was worth the price of the plane ticket.
+It’s a spectacular place both inside and out.
+So many of Chihuly’s masterpieces sprouted among the flowers in the gardens outside, and the magnificent pieces leave the crowds oohing and aahing.
+I found it alone to be worth the price of the plane ticket to Seattle.

-The Space Needle, another vestige of the Fair, also leaves one oohing and aahing.
-From the observation platform of the 605-foot tall structure there are beautiful views of the city and Puget Sound; on a clear day it’s said you can see all the way to Mt.
+Two hours later, after leaving the Chihuly, the Space Needle also made me ooh and aah.
+From the 605-foot tall structure observation platform, I had beautiful views of the city and Puget Sound.
+Likewise, on a clear day you can see all the way to Mt.
 Rainier, more than 80 miles away.

 But it also delves deeper than popular music.
-There are also sections devoted to animated art, the costumes of Star Wars, science fiction, and video games, among many other things.
-Plan to spend a few hours if you enjoy popular music.
+There are also sections devoted to animated art, Star Wars costumes, influential films, and indie video games, among many other things.
+It’s also the home of the Science Fiction Hall of Fame.